 Benzene is a highly flammable, colorless liquid that evaporates quickly into the air.
-It may have a light-yellow color at room temperature and has a sweet, gasoline-like odor.
-Benzene is produced by both natural and man-made processes.
+At room temperature, it may appear light yellow and has a sweet, gasoline-like odor.
+Benzene is produced through both natural processes and industrial manufacturing and is widely used in many sectors.

-Benzene is a natural component of crude oil, which is the main source of benzene produced today.
-Benzene is found in products that are made from coal and petroleum.
-Lubricants, plastics, rubbers, dyes, and other chemicals can be produced with benzene.
+Benzene occurs naturally in crude oil, which is the primary source of modern benzene production.
+It is also found in products derived from coal and petroleum.
+Lubricants, plastics, rubbers, dyes, solvents, and many chemical products may contain benzene or be manufactured using it.

 OSHA Standard 1910.1028(j)(3)(i) The employer shall provide employees with information and training at the time of their initial assignment to a work area where benzene is present.
 If exposures are above the action level, employees shall be provided with information and training at least annually thereafter.

-OSHA sets strict limits on exposure in industrial settings:
+OSHA sets strict limits on exposure to benzene in industrial settings.

 Airborne: The maximum time-weighted average (TWA) exposure limit is 1 part of benzene vapor per million parts of air (1 ppm) for an 8-hour workday and the maximum short-term exposure limit (STEL) is 5 ppm for any 15-minute period.